Lifting Equipment Inspection Checklist, LOLER Checklist Template & LOLER Inspection Checklist

 Thorough Examination Reports

 In practice, inspections are almost always carried out in between a thorough examination.
 As mentioned earlier, there are many factors which govern the relative frequency with which lifting equipment inspections should be carried out.
-These inspections may be daily, weekly or monthly etc to ensure that any defects are identified and rectified as soon as possible.
+These inspections may be daily, weekly or monthly to ensure that any defects are identified and rectified as soon as possible and records maintained in a lifting equipment register.